FalcoG/IceWeb/README.md

     Add responsive design to mobile users

     Compress files and add them to a seperate directory

+    Add link to Github repo in corner (github logo with low opacity)

 ## Note:
     I'm not a web developer/designer - so please excuse me if this is a bit scuffed.